-Balanitis is the inflammation of the skin on the head (glans) of the penis.
-Posthitis is the inflammation of the foreskin.
-Balanoposthitis is the inflammation of both the skin on the head of the penis and the foreskin.
-Balanitis and posthitis occurs more often in uncircumcised penises.
-Balanitis is caused by the growth of bacteria and/or fungus inside the foreskin.
+Balanitis is inflammation of the skin on the head (glans) of the penis.
+It’s caused by the growth of bacteria and/or fungus inside the foreskin.

 - Poor hygiene, not cleaning under the foreskin of the penis properly

-- Infections with candida (thrush) or bacteria that live on the skin
+- Infection with candida (thrush) or bacteria that live on the skin

 - Other skin conditions such as psoriasis or dermatitis

 - Allergies to certain medicines or latex condoms

 - Phimosis, an inability to retract the foreskin, can occur alongside either balanitis or balanoposthitis and be a symptom, cause, or both.

 - Wash the end of the penis (the glans) each day.